 Trail Building and Restoration

-The COSCA system includes more than151 miles of trails, and we’re making that number larger every year!
+The COSCA system includes more than 170 miles of trails, and we’re helping COSCA make that number larger every year!
 During the Fall and Spring Trail Work Days, volunteers come out to help build new trails for everyone to enjoy.
 Sometimes we instead go out to repair trails that were damaged during severe winter weather.
-Groups including local businesses volunteer their time to help the trails as a way to give back to the community.
+Local trail organizations the Santa Monica Mountains Trails Council (SMMTC) and the Concerned Off Road Mountain Bicyclists (CORBA) help COSCA Rangers plan the work and oversee the other volunteers.
+Groups including local businesses have their own volunteer work days as a way to give back to the community.

 Our trail building and restoration activities rely on volunteers to help out!
 If you would like to see more and better trails, we hope you’ll want to pitch in!

 Trail Work Coordinator: John Kross ( firstname.lastname@example.org )

 News about trail work events, future and past